majjwa/MovieApp/README.md

 # MovieApp
-This is a movie app
+This is a movie app using swift for iOS